 Although I have listed some of my classic favorites in the books stores that I have created for this website, I am not up to date with what books are the most popular.
 So I have enlisted the help of one of the organizations that I belong to--IRA or the International Reading Association.

 Each year, IRA field tests over 600 books across the USA.
 More than 12,500 students and 200 teachers read these books to pick out the top 100 books for K-8 grade.
-You can find past year's selections once you go to the website for International Reading Association.
+You can download the children's choice of books, the teacher's choices, and young adult choices at IRA's website: International Reading Association.

 Leave Reading Fun;

 ...where we will discuss education issues, learning disabilities, share ideas and much more.